aliimran224/DjangoWithAngular2/README.md

 	c.List what versions of Node are currently installed (probably none).

-	d.Install latest Node.js release.
+	b.Install latest Node.js release.
 We are using v6.9.1 here.

 	nvm install v6.9.1

-2. Check the Node.js and  npm version() node -v npm -v
+2. Check the Node.js and  npm version node -v npm -v

 3. Install Angular-Cli using the following command npm install -g angular-cli

-4. Install other package using the following command npm install
+4. Go project directory where package.json is located.
+Install other package using the following command npm install

 5. Go project directory, Open new Terminal window and run the application using the command: